 Her research and teaching in postcolonial literary studies focuses on the intersections of narratology, colonialism, trauma, migration, displacement, geography, identity, and settlement.
 These inform her experiments with the affordances of creative writing to explore how to tell complex and sensitive family stories around ways in which mental health issues—which were historically much less understand than now, have impacted families, particularly from migrant backgrounds.

-During her residency at Historic Joy Kogawa House, Victoria will host an in-dialogue-with Q&A style event with psychologist Dr, Joti Samra, exploring the challenges of mental health issues as they affect families, the role of narrative in healing, the ethics of telling, and barriers to identifying and seeking help for mental health issues, in migrant communities.
+During her residency at Historic Joy Kogawa House in June 2019, Victoria hosted an in-dialogue-with Q&A style event with psychologist Dr, Joti Samra, exploring the challenges of mental health issues as they affect families, the role of narrative in healing, the ethics of telling, and barriers to identifying and seeking help for mental health issues, in migrant communities.